BDLSS/buildout.iip/README.md

 INCLUDES += -I/usr/lib/jvm/java-7-openjdk-amd64/include/linux # includes are on your system
 ```

-To add TIFF capability, add the following in ~/Downloads/kakadu/apps/make/Makefile-Linux-x86-64-gcc:
+To add TIFF capability, add the following at the end of ~/Downloads/kakadu/apps/make/Makefile-Linux-x86-64-gcc:

 ```bash
 DEFINES += -DKDU_INCLUDE_TIFF
 ```

-If you later get a 'undefined reference to ssse3...' error, add the following as well:
+If you later get a 'undefined reference to ssse3...' error, add the following as well (at the end):

 ```bash
 DEFINES += -DKDU_NO_SSSE3